 The STI Files: Bacterial Vaginosis

-Stat: Bacterial vaginosis (BV) is the most common cause of vaginitis symptoms among women of childbearing age (15-45).
-However, half the women who meet clinical criteria for BV have no symptoms.
+Stat: Bacterial vaginosis (BV) is the most common cause of vaginitis symptoms among people with vaginas of childbearing age (15-45).
+However, half the people who meet clinical criteria for BV have no symptoms.

 What is it exactly?
 Bacterial vaginosis reflects a change in the vaginal environment.
 A healthy vagina contains several different kinds of bacteria in balance with each other so that no one type outnumbers all the others.
 BV results when an imbalance, including pH changes, occurs in the vagina because the amount of one or two types of bacteria has increased and outnumbered the rest.
 There's no one type of bacteria which are always responsible: any number of different bacteria can cause BV.

-Douching can increase the risk of acquiring BV, but the root cause of this disruption in the balance of the vaginal flora is not fully understood, and it is not clear exactly what role sexual activity may have as BV can occur in women who are not sexually active.
-However, women who are sexually active do run a high risk of developing the condition, as do those with multiple partners or who have changed partners recently.
-BV is also one of the more common infections among lesbian women.
+Douching can increase the risk of acquiring BV, but the root cause of this disruption in the balance of the vaginal flora is not fully understood, and it is not clear exactly what role sexual activity may have as BV can occur in people with vaginas who are not sexually active.
+However, people who are sexually active do run a high risk of developing the condition, as do those with multiple partners or who have changed partners recently.
+BV is also one of the more common infections among lesbian cis women.

 About how many people have it?
-Statistics are elusive, but it is estimated that over 2 million women in America have BV at any given time.
+Statistics are elusive, but it is estimated that over 2 million people in America have BV at any given time.

 How is it spread?
 BV can result any time something causes a change in the vaginal environment, making it easier for an overgrowth of one particular bacteria to occur, or from activities which introduce new bacteria into the vagina.
 This can be achieved through vaginal or anal intercourse, manual sex, shared sex toys, vaginal intercourse wearing a condom that was also used for anal intercourse or through nonsexual activities such as wiping improperly after a bowel movement or the use of antibiotics.